ioneyez/bulk-rr/README.md

    The string that results from all replacements is converted to the appropriate RDATA format for the record type.
-If the conversion fails, the SERVFAIL rcode MUST be set on the response.
+If the conversion fails, the SERVFAIL rcode MUST be set on the response, representing a misconfiguration that the server was unable to perform. [ The EDNS extended-error code would be useful here. ]

    The TTL of each RR generated by a BULK RR is the TTL of the corresponding BULK record itself.  [ BULK should probably have its